Nursing Assistant Program Certificate

 Features of the Program

-- Lift 35 pounds with no restrictions.
+- Ability to lift 35 pounds with no restrictions.

 - Perform basic math skills (add, subtract, multiply and divide.)